-In general, in Mode I the MED evaporator didn't achieve hight NaCl purity due to the presence of sulphates in the inlet brine, so in the first months of operation the purity of the end-product (NaCl) ranged from 32% to maximum 80%.
+In general, in Mode I the MED evaporator did not achieve high NaCl purity due to the presence of SO_4^2 in the inlet brine, so in the first months of operation the purity of the end-product (NaCl) ranged from 32% to maximum 80%.
 In Mode II the purity was improved and reached 99%.
-Regarding the water recovery in Mode I the unit was unstable because the operator was trying to familiarize himself with the unit but in Mode II the overall water recovery was higher and more stable.
+Regarding the water recovery in Mode I the unit was unstable because the operator was trying to familiarize himself with the unit.
+However, in Mode II the overall water recovery was higher and more stable.
 Furthermore, the energy consumption of the unit during Mode I was higher in general because the boiler had a high electric requirement.
-Finally, as it was expected the use of residual heat increased the performance of the unit in Mode II.
-Table 52 summarizes the average values for each mode which indicates the best mode for each parameter.
+Finally, as it was expected, the use of residual heat increased the performance of the unit in Mode II.
+Table 51 summarizes the average values for each mode which indicate the best mode for each parameter.
 It can be concluded that Mode II resulted in better operation of the MED evaporator.